microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

 ### -ClosedDateTime
 The date and time when the request was closed.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.

 ```yaml